Meitei people in Tripura

-The Meitei people (ꯃꯩꯇꯩ ꯀꯥꯡꯂꯨꯞ), also called Manipuri people (ꯃꯅꯤꯄꯨꯔꯤ ꯀꯥꯡꯂꯨꯞ), are one of the minority ethnic groups in Tripura.
-Meiteis call the land of Tripura as "Takhel" (ꯇꯈꯦꯜ) or "Takhen" (ꯇꯈꯦꯟ) in their language.
+The Meitei people, also called Manipuri people, are one of the minority ethnic groups in Tripura.
+Meiteis call the land of Tripura as "Takhel" or "Takhen" in their language.
 In September 2020, their population was estimated to be approximately 23,779.

 In Agartala, the capital of Tripura, the Meitei-speaking population is the fourth-largest linguistic group, after Bengalis, Tripuris, and Hindi speakers, according to the 2011 census.

 The Tripura Meiteis are recognised under the OBC category in Tripura.